thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/intro-to-modal-logic-operators-frames-models-tautologies/index.md

 - ◇ φ ⇔ ¬□ ¬φ
 - □ φ ⇔ ¬◇ ¬φ

-# First-order propositional logic
-Includes variables, T, ⊥, not, and, or, implication.
-Proofs are given by structural induction.
-Precedence is ¬, then ∧∨, then →.

-a valuation v : Var → {0,1} maps propositional variables to truth values.

-the semantics of a formula under a valuation is defined with ⟦p⟧ᵥ = v(p), with p ∈ Var

-if ⟦φ⟧ᵥ = 1, we write v ⊨ φ (read "v models φ")
-- that is, if φ is true in the model v
-- then, φ has a model, so φ is satisfiable

-If every model of all φᵢ is a model of ψ, we write φ₁,...,φn ⊨ ψ
-- then ψ is a semantic consequence of φ₁,...,φn

-If v ⊨ φ for all valuations of v, then ⊨ φ (φ is a tautology)

-Soundness: ⊢ implies ⊨ -- what we can derive is true. proved by induction on length of proof

-Completeness: ⊨ implies ⊢ -- we can derive what is true. can be proven using consistency

-# Basic modal logic
+Examples in natural language:
-E.g. "whatever is necessary is possible" == □φ → ◇φ
+- "whatever is necessary is possible" == □φ → ◇φ

-□ can also mean "I know", e.g. "I know that someone appreciates me" == ∃x.□A(x, M)
+- □ can also mean "I know", e.g. "I know that someone appreciates me" == ∃x.□A(x, M)

 Loeb's formula: □ (□ p → p) → □ p

 Veridicality: □ φ → φ

-Truth s relative to current situation/world/environment:
+Truth is relative to current situation/world/environment:
-- formulas evaluated in given structure
+- formulas evaluated in given structure (i.e. world, model, frame, or universally)
 - necessity (□): truth in all accessible worlds. if there are no accessible worlds, it's true.
+    - □ T: holds always
+    - □ ⊥: holds in blind states (those without a successor)
 - possibility (◇): truth in some accessible world (at least one). if there are no accessible worlds, it's false.
+    - ◇ ⊥: never holds (can never do a step to a state where ⊥ holds)
+    - ◇ T: holds in states with a successor

+Dualities:
+- ◇ φ ≡ ¬ □ ¬ φ
+- □ φ ≡ ¬ ◇ ¬ φ

 ## Frames
 A situation is set by a frame F = (W,R)